 A document landlords must give tenants within 30 days of receiving a deposit, alongside deposit protection.
 It tells the tenant which scheme holds the deposit, how to reclaim it and how to raise a dispute.
 Failure to serve it can result in a penalty of 1-3 times the deposit.

 A notice under Section 13 of the Housing Act 1988 used to increase rent on an assured periodic tenancy.
-Under the Renters Rights Act 2025 (in force 1 May 2026) the landlord must give at least 2 months’ notice on the prescribed Form 4, can use it only once in any 12-month period, and cannot raise rent in the first 12 months of a tenancy.
+Under the Renters Rights Act 2025 (in force 1 May 2026) the landlord must give at least 2 months’ notice on the prescribed Form 4A (Form 4 was the pre-reform version), can use it only once in any 12-month period, and cannot raise rent in the first 12 months of a tenancy.
 Tenants can challenge the increase at the First-tier Tribunal, which can no longer set a higher rent than the landlord proposed.

 UK legislation that received Royal Assent in 2025 and came fully into force on 1 May 2026.
-Abolished Section 21 no-fault evictions, converted all ASTs to periodic tenancies, extended the Decent Homes Standard to the PRS, introduced a private rented sector database and gave tenants the right to request pets.
+Abolished Section 21 no-fault evictions, converted all ASTs to assured periodic tenancies and gave tenants the right to request a pet.
+It also contains powers, not yet exercised, for a private rented sector database (phased rollout from late 2026), a Landlord Ombudsman (expected 2028) and a Decent Homes Standard for the PRS (proposed 2035 or 2037).

 A possession notice served under Section 8 of the Housing Act 1988 citing a specific ground.
 From 1 May 2026 this is the only route to possession in England.
 Common grounds: Ground 1 (landlord moving in), Ground 1A (sale), Ground 8 (3 months' arrears).

 The only lawful way to raise rent on an assured periodic tenancy.
-One increase per 12 months with at least one month's notice.
-Tenant can refer to the First-tier Tribunal which can cap the rent at market rate.
+One increase per 12 months with at least two months' notice (extended from one month by the Renters’ Rights Act 2025).
+Tenant can refer to the First-tier Tribunal, which can confirm or reduce the rent but cannot set it higher than proposed.

 The no-fault eviction notice under Section 21 of the Housing Act 1988.
 Abolished for new notices from 1 May 2026 under the Renters Rights Act 2025.
 Landlords must now use Section 8 with a specified ground.

-The bundle of pre-conditions a private landlord in England must satisfy before a Section 21 notice (Form 6A) is valid: deposit protected within 30 days plus Prescribed Information served, current Gas Safety Certificate served, current EICR served, and current GOV.UK How to Rent guide served on the tenant.
-Miss any one and the court will dismiss an accelerated possession claim outright.
+The bundle of pre-conditions a private landlord in England had to satisfy before a Section 21 notice (Form 6A) was valid: deposit protected within 30 days plus Prescribed Information served, current Gas Safety Certificate served, current EICR served, and current GOV.UK How to Rent guide served on the tenant.
+Section 21 was abolished on 1 May 2026, and these prerequisites went with it.
+They do not carry over to Section 8.
+Of the five, only the deposit rules bar a Section 8 possession order (every ground except 7A and 14, and returning the deposit cures the bar).
+Gas, EICR and How to Rent never gated Section 8, and the How to Rent guide has itself been withdrawn.

 A local authority scheme that requires every private landlord in a designated area to hold a licence, regardless of property type.
 Operating without a required selective licence carries fines up to £30,000 and can block possession.